 The rare nature of these specific side effects have led health regulators around the world to conclude that the benefits of continuing to administer the vaccines outweigh the risks.

 “When you compare taking the vaccine with contracting Covid and being hospitalized, people need to work out the math carefully,” Prof. Peter Figueroa, chair of the Pan American Health Organization’s Technical Advisory Group on Vaccine-Preventable Diseases, told 18º North in June.

 Data released by the health ministry on Sept.
-30 indicate that of the known cases - which are often fewer than the real numbers - about 5one in every 35 persons has caught Covid in Jamaica.
+30 indicate that of the known cases - which are often fewer than the real numbers - aboutone in every 35 persons has caught Covid in Jamaica.
 One in every 28 cases that caught the virus was hospitalized.
 Meanwhile, one in every 45 cases ended up deceased.

 Even in a hypothetical scenario, if all the 76 serious adverse events outlined in the ministry’s internal document were found to have been caused by the vaccine it would mean that there was one serious complication recorded for every 9,900 doses approximately.
 In actuality, Prof. Figueroa suggests that this probability would be overstating the risk as the adverse event reporting system encourages reports of health events that may occur following vaccination even if there is no obvious causal relationship.